Strategic Charity Finance Director reviewing FRS 102 SORP 2026 financial roadmap

 Automated Tracking Systems

 Manual spreadsheets are ill-equipped for dynamic recognition.
-This is where FundRobin’s Smart Dashboard excels—not just for finding grants, but for giving FDs visibility on what is coming down the pipe.
+This is where FundRobin’s Smart Dashboard excels — not just for finding grants, but for giving FDs visibility on what is coming down the pipe.
+Plans start from £15/mo (Foundation), with Growth at £159/mo and Impact at £399/mo.
+A 30-day free trial is available on the Growth tier.

 Finance Director using FundRobin dashboard to track grant performance obligations